Language Models Meet World Models: Embodied Experiences Enhance Language Models: Related Work

 \section{Related Work}

-\textbf{World Models.} The concept of World Models can be interpreted as models that are intrinsically learned by robotics agents to predict the outcomes of potential actions~\cite{worldmodels,wu2023daydreamer,hafner2019dreamer}, or simulators that utilize physical engines to mimic the real world.
-In this paper, we adopt the latter definition.
-In the area of embodied AI, many world models are built to replicate the real world and serve as virtual test environments for assessing robotic agents before real world deployment.
+\textbf{World Model.} The term ``world model'' generally refer to a computational representation of the physical world, capable of simulating changes in the world's state in response to various actions.
+For instance, humans possess an internal world model that aids in predicting the outcomes of specific actions during the planning process.
+Recent research induces world models from large LMs for robust human-like reasoning \citep{hao2023reasoning}.
+In this work, we employ a simulator equipped with a physics engine to serve as our world model, effectively emulating real-world conditions.
+In the field of embodied AI, various world models are built to replicate the real world and serve as virtual test environments for assessing robotic agents before real-world deployment.
 For example, VirtualHome~\cite{puig2018virtualhome, puig2021watchandhelp} is a simulated 3D household environment implemented by Unity3D game engine.
 AI2-THOR~\cite{kolve2017ai2} consists of near photo-realistic 3D indoor scenes and has richer object attributes and interaction types.
-Other indoor household World Models include VRKitchen~\cite{VRKitchen}, CHALET~\cite{yan2018chalet}, MINOS~\cite{savva2017minos}, House3D~\cite{wu2018building}, \emph{etc.} Besides, MineCraft is a more challenging and open-ended World Model, which has a large number of objectives and a large-scale task hierarchy~\cite{guss2019minerl,lin2021juewu,kanervisto2022minerl}.
-In this paper, we utilize VirtualHome as the world model.
+Other indoor household World Models include VRKitchen~\cite{VRKitchen}, CHALET~\cite{yan2018chalet}, MINOS~\cite{savva2017minos}, House3D~\cite{wu2018building}, \emph{etc.} Besides, MineCraft is a more challenging and open-ended world model, which has a large number of objectives and a large-scale task hierarchy~\cite{guss2019minerl,lin2021juewu,kanervisto2022minerl}.
+In this paper, we use VirtualHome as our world model.

 \textbf{Language Model Grounding.} A significant number of recent works focused on grounding language models to world models~\cite{ahn2022can,li2019visualbert,radford2021learning,suglia2021embodied,xiang2020learning}.
 Some of them freeze LMs and leverage certain prompting strategies or specifically-designed modules.
 For example, Zero-Shot Planner~\cite{huang2022language} prompts LMs to generate activity plans and translate them into admissible actions.
 Mind's eye~\cite{liu2022mind} prompts LMs to do simulations with physical engines to answer physical reasoning questions.
 SayCan~\cite{ahn2022can} uses a learned affordance function to assist LMs in selecting valid actions.
 DEPS~\cite{wang2023describe} prompts LMs to describe, explain and generate action plans, incorporated with a learned selector module to choose the most efficient path.
 There are also other works finetuning LMs towards better downstream task performance.
 For example, Li et al.~\cite{li2022pre} finetune LMs with supervised learning for interactive decision making, and Carta et al.~\cite{carta2023grounding} ground LMs with online reinforcement learning.
 Different from these works aiming to optimize LMs for specific tasks in the target environments, our work instead focuses on improving the language model itself by acquiring knowledge from world models.